-- 55. By examining how and why crashes occur, and what interventions have been proven to be most effective, five proposed focus areas have been identified: - 55.1.
-Infrastructure improvements and speed management - 55.2.
-Vehicle safety - 55.3.
-Work-related road safety - 55.4.
-Road user choices - 55.5.
-System management. - 56.
-These have also been shaped by feedback from the subject matter specialists and sector stakeholders who took part in the reference group process. - 57.
+- By examining how and why crashes occur, and what interventions have been proven 54. to be most effective, five proposed focus areas have been identified: - 54.1.
+Infrastructure improvements and speed management - 54.2.
+Vehicle safety - 54.3.
+Work-related road safety - 54.4.
+Road user choices - 54.5.
+System management. - 55.
+These have also been shaped by feedback from the subject matter specialists and sector stakeholders who took part in the reference group process. - 56.
 For each focus area, the consultation document outlines a number of proposed initial actions for the first three years of the strategy.
 These actions include a number of key road safety initiatives that are already underway, such as consultation on strengthening drug driving enforcement, as well as actions that outline priority areas of work where policy decisions have yet to be made.
-Delivery of some of the actions will continue over the term of the strategy. - 58.
-Once finalised, the strategy and initial action plan will be published as stand-alone documents.
-This allows the strategy to be enduring, and for the action plan to be refreshed on a regular basis.
+Delivery of some of the actions will continue over the term of the strategy.

+- Once finalised, the strategy and initial action plan will be published as stand-alone documents.
+This allows the strategy to be enduring, and for the action plan to be refreshed on a regular basis. - The focus areas and proposed immediate actions are discussed in more detail below.